rwblokzijl/Msc-thesis-EuroToken/thesis.md

 solution to these problems has to conform to the following requirements.

 1. Be a secure system of accounting
-3. Scale to the size of the European union
+2. Scale to the size of the European union
-2. Preventing unsanctioned money creation
+3. Preventing unsanctioned money creation
 4. Price stability
 5. Disaster resilience through off-line transfer ability

+We aim to create a payment system that is secure, scalable, off-line transferable, stable, secure and digitally capable.

 ## Trade-offs around double spending, scalability and decentralisation

-We aim to create a payment system that is secure, scalable, off-line transferable, stable, secure and digitally capable.
-When looking for digital payment systems with the ability to transfer funds off-line we can see a lot of promise in peer-to-peer systems and distributed ledged technologies.
+When designing a modern digital payment systems with the ability to transfer funds off-line peer-to-peer systems and distributed ledger technologies are an worthwhile case study.
+Since the Bitcoin in 2009 various crypto-currencies have iterated on the idea of a fully decentralized currency.
+After 12 years of development a number of trade-offs are becoming visible that show the limitations of the technically.

-Ideally the system would work without central points of failure, or any point of centralisation period.
-However, keeping a currency secure from unsanctioned money creation is not a trivial problem.
+Ideally a payment system has no central points of control.
+By keeping a payment system decentralized the failure of one part does not affect the functioning of the ability of the users to make payments.
+Such a system also has inherent scalability.
+However, keeping a currency secure from unsanctioned money creation is not a trivial problem in a fully distributed system.

 The primary problem of unsanctioned money creation can be split into 2 different problems.
 First, for any transaction to be valid the payer has to have received